Sushmak0603/demoqa_automation/README.md

 ### ✨ Key Features
 - **Behavior-Driven Development (BDD)** with Behave for clear and collaborative test scenarios.
 - **Page Object Model (POM)** design pattern for better organization and reusability of page elements and actions.
+- **Resuable Step Definitions** to minimize redundancy and improve maintainability.
-- **Reusable Page Handlers** to abstract UI logic and reduce redundant code.
+- **Organized Page Handlers** to abstract UI logic and reduce redundant code.
 - **Dynamic XPath Handling** to avoid hard-coded selectors and improve resilience against UI changes.
-- **Scalability-First Design** ensuring easy expansion with new features, tests or step definitions.
+- **Reusability-First Design** ensuring that all components are designed for reuse across different test cases.

 ### 💡 Good to haves implemented